joybio/multiPrime/README.md

 	-Total_fa: genome file and cluster of genome file.

 	-Clusters_fa: genome file split by each cluster.
-		--*.fa: fasta of each cluster
+		--*.fa: fasta of each cluster, only acc_ID.
+For complete names, please refer to the files located in the "Clusters_target" directory.
 		--*.tfa: top N {default: 500 randomly selected.
 Always contain the representative seq} fasta of each cluster --*.txt: accession id of each cluster
 		--*.db: directory of database (for bowtie2).